The process below does not support GoogleUniversal Analytics.

-If you leverage Google Analytics E-Commerce to track your order and sales data, you can leverage our Google Analytics E-Commerce Connector to sync each order’s referral source data.
-This will allow you to segment revenue and orders by referral source (for example,
+If you use Google Analytics E-Commerce to track your order and sales data, you can use the Google Analytics E-Commerce Connector to sync each order’s referral source data.
+This allows you to segment revenue and orders by referral source (for example,

 User's first order source.

-In this article we will explain how to save Google Analytics acquisition channel information into your own database - namely the
+This article explains how to save Google Analytics acquisition channel information into your own database - namely the

 gclid parameters that were present on a user’s first visit to your website.
-For an explanation of these parameters, check out the [Google Analytics] documentation(http://support.google.com/analytics/bin/answer.py?hl=en&answer=1191184).
-Then, we will explore some of the powerful marketing analyses that can be performed with this information in MBI.
+For an explanation of these parameters, check out the [Google Analytics] documentation(https://support.google.com/analytics/answer/1191184?hl=en#zippy=%2Cin-this-article).
+Then, you explore some of the powerful marketing analyses that can be performed with this information in MBI.

 If you are just looking at the default Google Analytics conversion and acquisition metrics, you are not getting the whole picture.
 While seeing the number of conversions from organic search versus paid search is interesting, what can you do with that information?
 Should you spend more money on paid search?
 That depends on the value of customers coming from that channel, which is not something Google Analytics provides.

-Google Analytics eCommerce Tracking does mitigate this problem by storing transaction data in Google Analytics, but this solution does not work for non-eCommerce sites, and certain tools like cohort analysis are not easy to do in the Google Analytics interface.
+Google Analytics eCommerce Tracking mitigates this problem by storing transaction data in Google Analytics, but this solution does not work for non-eCommerce sites.
+Also, certain tools like cohort analysis are not easy to do in the Google Analytics interface.

 What if you want to email a follow-up deal to all customers acquired from a certain e-mail campaign?
 Or integrate acquisition data with your CRM system?
 This is impossible in Google Analytics - in fact, it is against the Terms of Service for Google Analytics to store any data that identifies an individual.
-But that does not mean you cannot store this data yourself.
+But, you can store this data yourself.